jrsalata/jrsalata.github.io/content/about/experience.md

 title: "Experience"
 date: 2024-11-25T10:25:19-05:00
 draft: false
+author: "John S"
+description: "This is not intended to be a formal resume, but rather a list of some of my past experience and achievements."
 ---

-This is not intended to be a formal resume, but rather a list of some of my past experience and achievements.

 ## Technical Skills
 - Concepts